Arctic Flight: Plot

 Mike confides in Martha that his client did not stab him by accident, and is not who he is claiming.
-Martha is afraid that Mike is delirious but finding Wetherby's identification card, leads to a confrontation where Mike, coming to her rescue, is knocked out.
-In his haste to head out over the ice to the Soviet base on Big Diomede, Wetherby loses a packet of papers, including microfilms of defense installations in the United States and his identification card.
-When he tries to enter the base without an entry card, he is shot and killed by the sentries.
+Martha is afraid that Mike is delirious, but finds Wetherby's identification card herself, leading to a confrontation.
+Mike comes to her rescue, but is knocked out.
+However, in his haste to head out over the ice to the Soviet base on Big Diomede, Wetherby not only leaves behind his photos of U.S. defense installations, but also his identification card.
+When he reaches Big Diomede without it, he is shot and killed by the sentries.
 Martha and Mike realize that Wetherby was a spy and their efforts have stopped his plan to deliver military secrets to an enemy power.